aws/aws-sigv4-auth-cassandra-gocql-driver-plugin/README.md

 This package implements an authentication plugin for the open-source [Gocql Driver](https://github.com/gocql/gocql) for Apache Cassandra.
 The driver enables you to add authentication information to your API requests using the AWS Signature Version 4 Process (SigV4).
 Using the plugin, you can provide users and applications short-term credentials to access Amazon Keyspaces (for Apache Cassandra) using AWS Identity and Access Management (IAM) users and roles.

+The plugin depends on the AWS SDK for Go.
+It uses the default credential provider chain to obtain credentials.

 You must specify the service endpoint to use for the connection.
 You can provide the Region in the constructor programmatically, via the `AWS_DEFAULT_REGION` environment variable.

 The full documentation for the plugin is available at AWS Docs: